jetstream-cloud/js2docs/docs/ui/cacao/advanced_cacao_cli.md

 ### Login Option 2: Login with CACAO API token (coming soon!)

 This method is significantly easier than the CILogin method, where you can simply create a CACAO API Token using the CACAO user interface and use that token with the CLI.
-This option wwill be available soon.
+This option will be available soon.